MBODM/pingalive/README.md

 - So i decided to quickly write a tiny executable doing that job instead.
 - Then i was able to add that executable to the Taskbar, without any problems.
 - That´s the sole reason why this tool exists. :grin:

+### Notes
+- The tool is written in Rust.
+- The release binaries are compiled with `cargo`/`rustc` on a 64-bit Windows 10 machine.
+- The Windows version was: `Windows 10 Pro 21H2 Build 19044.2486`.
+- The Rust version was: `Rust 1.65.0`.
+- It was developed with `VS Code 1.74.2`, with installed `rust-analyzer` extension.

 ### Requirements